 Whether you are a Gen Xer who just signed on with a financial planner or a Baby Boomer ready to be a snowbird or world traveler you should be carefully planning for what happens when you stop working and retire.
 People are for the most part living longer and a long retirement can be challenging without a lot of thought and planning.
 This blog will help you understand the steps that will lead you to a successful retirement without financial distress.

-Take Inventory of What $$ You’ll Need to Retire.
+Calculate How Much Money You’ll Need to Retire.
 To start on the road to a successful retirement think about what you want your golden years to look like and what cost will be involved?
 You don’t have to be exact, but have a broad figure in mind.
-As you approach retirement it’s a good idea to consider the expertise a professional finance planner will offer.
+As you approach retirement it’s a good idea to consider the expertise a professional financial planner will offer.
 If you’ve underestimated the cost of retirement he/she can get you on a better financial footing.

-You and Your Spouse are Not in Financial Sync.
-It’s pretty common for partners to split financial responsibilities, but it is equally important that both of you share a similar vision of retirement and how you are going to get there.
+Stay In Financial Agreement With Your Spouse It’s pretty common for partners to split financial responsibilities, but it is equally important that both of you share a similar vision of retirement and how you are going to get there.
 Earlier discussions are better in order to avoid confusion or upset feelings.

-Oops!
-I forgot about what retirement is also about.
-Financial set for retirement? … awesome!
+Think About What You Will Do With Your Extra Time Financial set for retirement? … awesome!
 Now let’s take a moment to think about what you want to do with this extra time.
-It may be a good idea to take stock in what your interests are.
-Some people take non credit college courses while others plan to sail the world.
+It may be a good idea to take stock of what your interests are.
+Some people take non-credit college courses while others plan to sail the world.
 On the home front, are you going to volunteer, find a “fun” part-time job or spend more time with friends and loved ones?